 By Cory Doctorow – https://www.flickr.com/photos/doctorow/12254540373/, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=103653475

-Okay let’s get started and take a look at some of the most useful English slangs to learn first..
+Okay, let’s get started and take a look at some of the most useful English slang to learn first.

-Pork pie means lie, for instance “Mary, are you telling a pork pie?!”
-As you can see, the word pie rhymes with lie but there are also different ways of saying this “Mary, have you been telling porkies”.
+Pork pie means to lie, for instance, “Mary, are you telling a pork pie?!”
+As you can see, the word pie rhymes with a lie, but there are also different ways of saying this “Mary, have you been telling porkies”.

 Taking The Mickey

-To take a look at something, it is said most commonly as just butchers for instance “Hey Mary, let’s have a butchers at your new phone!”.
+To take a look at something, it is said most commonly as just butchers for instance “Hey Mary, let’s have a butcher at your new phone!”.

-Okay now we’ve got some basic English slangs covered, let’s move onto some even more silly ones, some of these are less commonly used but they really give you an idea just how weird and wonderful the world of British English slangs can be!
+Okay now we’ve got some basic English slang covered, let’s move on to some even silly ones, some of these are less commonly used, but they really give you an idea of just how weird and wonderful the world of British English slang can be!

-Maybe you can guess this one..
-It means a fart, again with this one it’s just a simple rhyme with tart but commonly when spoken you only say raspberry for instance “Mary, did you just blow a raspberry?!”.
+Maybe you can guess this one.
+It means a fart, again with this one it’s just a simple rhyme with a tart, but commonly when spoken, you only say raspberry for instance “Mary, did you just blow a raspberry?!”.

-Meaning very small, famous for its use in the classic kids nursery rhyme ‘the itsy-bitsy spider’.
-When used in a sentence it could sound like this “I’m starving, I only had a itsy bitsy piece of toast for breakfast”.
+Meaning very small, famous for its use in the classic kids’ nursery rhyme ‘the itsy-bitsy spider’.
+When used in a sentence it could sound like this “I’m starving, I only had an itsy bitsy piece of toast for breakfast”.